 Change of Status FAQ

-A change of status is the process of a nonimmigrant changing to a different class of admission to the United States.
-To apply, you must be in the United States with a valid nonimmigrant status.
-Generally, nonimmigrants who have filed a timely application for change of status to a different nonimmigrant status or who have filed a petition for an extension of their stay can remain in the United States while USCIS is adjudicating their application.
-If the request approved, an approval notice is sent and the nonimmigrant is issued an updated Form I-94.
-If denied, the petitioner must be prepared to exit the United States.
+A change of status is the process of changing to a different class of admission (visa) in the United States (U.S.).
+To apply, you must be in the U.S. with a valid nonimmigrant status.
+Generally, if you file a timely application for change of status or petition for an extension of your stay, you can remain in the U.S. while USCIS is adjudicating your application.
+If your request is approved, an approval notice is sent, and you will be issued an updated Form I-94.
+If denied, you must be prepared to exit the U.S.

-- M-1 Visa students (foreign students pursuing nonacademic or vocational studies).
+- M-1 students (foreign students pursuing nonacademic or vocational studies).

 - C, D, and K nonimmigrants.